Gold

 The Colour Test: Your Eyes Don't Lie

 This is the first thing I check with any Krugerrand, and it catches more fakes than any other single test.
-The copper alloy in a genuine Krugerrand gives it a warm, distinctly orange-gold colour.
-It doesn't look like a Canadian Maple Leaf or an American Eagle — it's darker, richer, with that unmistakable coppery warmth.
+The copper alloy in a genuine Krugerrand gives it a warm, distinctly rose-gold colour — not the bright yellow of a .999 or .9999 fine gold coin.
+Dealers describe it as more "rose gold" than "golden yellow," and the distinction is obvious once you've seen a real one.

 Most counterfeit Krugerrands are too yellow.
 Forgers using .999 fine gold (without the copper) produce a coin that's the wrong shade entirely.
 It looks like every other gold coin, which is exactly what a Krugerrand shouldn't look like.
+Tungsten-based Krugerrands tend to have a darker gold-yellow sheen.
 If you've handled a genuine Krugerrand even once, the colour difference on a fake is immediately apparent.

 Some higher-quality fakes try to address this by adding copper, but they rarely get the ratio right.
 The resulting colour is either too orange (too much copper) or still too yellow (not enough).
 The South African Mint's alloy control is precise, and that precision is reflected in a very consistent colour across decades of production.